MasoniteFramework/docs/whats-new/masonite-15.md

 In Masonite 1.4 and below was the `Api()` route which added some very basic API endpoints.
 All references to API's have been removed from core and added to the new Masonite Entry official package.

+If you would like to use API's you will have to use the Masonite Entry package instead.

 ## Headers

 You can now get and set any header information using the new `Request.header` method.
 This also allows third party packages to manipulate header information.
 Read more about this in the [Requests](/requests.md) documentation.